typhonjs-node-utils/package-json/README.md

 When developing in an ES Module environment on Node these functions make it easy to retrieve any local `package.json` through the use of a file path or file URL including `import.meta.url`.
-There are a few variations on specific information retrieved from the located `package.json` such as the module type which is accomplished with `getPackageType`.
-There is additional flexibility in finding a specific `package.json` as well through the use of an optional callback function that is invoked during traversal of the file system as each `package.json` is located.
+There are a few variations on specific information retrieved from the loaded `package.json` such as the module type which is accomplished with `getPackageType`.
+There is additional flexibility in finding a specific `package.json` through the use of an optional callback function that is invoked during traversal of the file system as each `package.json` is loaded.

 ### Installation: